WilliamZhang20/CartPole-DQN/README.md

 The video in the folder `cartpole-video` is of an agent playing a single game of the cartpole, until it breaks the environment's requirements (see first sentence of "How it works").

-So far, the maximum time it can do this is 5 seconds.
-Since each second comprises of hundreds of executions, this is quite a lot to scale.
-Even the demo on the website of Gymnasium's cartpole environmennt just glues together detached games to make it look like it's doing a good job, but it's not, with each game lasting at most 2 seconds.

-It is **continuous** balancing that is difficult and hard.
-To accomplish 5 seconds of that, took 1000 training rounds.
-Training that much alone took 3 hours to complete.
-Imagine how much it takes to even get to 1 minute of balancing.
-This is the challenge called reinforcement learning, [is](https://stevengong.co/notes/Reinforcement-Learning) it?
+So far, the maximum time it can do this is 7 seconds, and the learning progression is still unstable.

 Demonstration (A 5-second long GIF):